 Letter from the Dean

-Welcome to the School of Communication at the University of Navarra.
+"A very warm welcome to those visiting or joining the School of Ecclesiastical Philosophy at the University of Navarra.

 This website will provide you with information on the curriculum and help familiarize you with the work that takes place at the School and, more broadly, at the University of Navarra.